nsjames/Scatter/readme.md

 # Scatter - Chrome wallet

+# Scatter has moved!
+## Scatter 2.0 is now under the EOS Essentials Organization.
+[You can find it here](https://github.com/EOSEssentials/Scatter).

 Scatter is a Chrome Extension Wallet for **[EOS](https://eos.io/)** which facilitates interaction between users and dapps.